ArtoszBart/longest-monotonic-sub-sequence/README.md

 # Longest Monotonic Sub-Sequence

-This is my project for Algorithms and Data Structures subject on [PJAIT](https://pja.edu.pl/en/).
+This is my project for Algorithms and Data Structures subject at [PJAIT](https://pja.edu.pl/en/).

-The program must showing longest monotonic sub-sequence, its length and sum of its elements.
+The program must show longest monotonic sub-sequence, its length, and sum of its elements.

 ## Requirements:

 -   Time Complexity of Algorithm: O(n)
 -   Space Complexity of Algorithm: O(1)
--   The program must accept input data from the file, the location of which is given in the first parameter of the program invocation.
+-   The program must accept input data from the file at the location given by the first parameter of the program invocation.
--   In the case of multiple sub-sequences of the same length, the one that comes first in the string should be considered.
+-   In case of multiple sub-sequences of the same length, the one that comes first in the string should be considered.
 -   It is forbidden to use ready-made structures, such as ArrayList or StringBuilder.
 The exceptions are those structures that are used for I/O operations, the String class and methods on it.

 ## Usage: